rickson-simoes/NotePost/readme.md

+*Obs.:You can install the dependencies and execute the project, because the project detects if there's all four localstorage data to load the contents, if it don't then it generates automatically.*

+If there's any error you can follow this easy tutorial:
-project runs through localstorage data, it is needed to have all these inside your localstorage (There's a example inside: *.src/LocalStorageContents/LocalStorageExample.png* about how it should look inside localstorage):
+(There's a example inside: *.src/LocalStorageContents/LocalStorageExample.png* about how it should look inside localstorage, also each file have it's own data to paste inside localstorage):

 @Posterr:MainContentToggle
 @Posterr:AllUsers
 @Posterr:PostList
 @Posterr:MainUserInformation

 ===============================================